kirnatia/Ecommerce_Capstone/README.md

 # E-Commerce Capstone Project

-Welcome to our E-Commerce web application!
-This is the final project of the Fullstack Academy web development boot camp.
-This project corresponds to Tier One of the Minimum Viable Product (MVP).
+Welcome to my E-Commerce web application!
+This is the final project of the Fullstack Academy web development boot camp and corresponds to Tier One of the Minimum Viable Product (MVP).

 ## Requirements